kategengler/ember-cli-browserstack/README.md

 When running on Bitbucket Pipelines, this addon will use the `BITBUCKET_BUILD_NUMBER` environment variable to group the browsers run in that job.
 There is a helper command `ember browserstack:results` that will return links to each of the test runs in BrowserStack.

+## Build name

+The above will be prefixed with the env var BROWSERSTACK_BUILD_NAME_PREFIX, if set.

 ## Developing

 * `git clone <repository-url>` this repository